Mexican union boss arrest sounds warning to reform foes

 With no outright majority in Congress, Pena Nieto needs support from opposition parties for any major reform of Pemex.
 They are likely to seek concessions in exchange for votes.

-Additional reporting by Gabriel Stargardter and Lizbeth Diaz; Editing by Kieran Murray, Simon Gardner and Paul Simao
+Additional reporting by Gabriel Stargardter and Lizbeth Diaz; Editing by Kieran Murray, Simon Gardner and Xavier Briand